 Investment Policy No. 33 is updated periodically to conform to the California Government Code, §53601 through §53609.
 Staff reviewed the codes and found no recent changes.
-The only recommendation is to change the title of Administration Services Division Manager to Finance Director, and the reporting requirement from Monthly to Quarterly in accordance with California Government Code §53646.
-Staff is recommending that this item be referred to a regular bi-monthly Board meeting for approval.
+The only recommendation is to change the title of Administration Services Division Manager to Finance Director, and the reporting requirement from Monthly to Quarterly in accordance with the California Government Code 53646.